-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Democracy Fund, Inc. at December 31, 2014, and the changes in its net assets and its cash flows for the period of inception (February 11, 2014) to December 31, 2014 in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Democracy Fund, Inc. at December 31, 2015 and 2014, and the changes in its net assets and its cash flows for the year then ended and period of inception (February 11, 2014) to December 31, 2014 in accordance with accounting principles generally accepted in the United States of America.